ilya-kolchinsky/OpenCEP/README.md

 ```
 ### Negation Operator

+OpenCEP supports a variety of negation algorithms provided using the TreeBasedEvaluationMechanismParameters parameter.
+It is an optional parameter, if the pattern includes negative events and negation algorithm was not provided, the naive negation algorithm would be used.

-The following is the example of a pattern containing a negation operator:
+The following is an example of a pattern containing a negation operator (without providing negation algorithm):

 ```
 pattern = Pattern(